grnet/ams-clipw/README.md

 ams_topic:
 # message body (path to the ldif that cloud info provider produces)
 msg_file_path:
-# executable to run to obtain ldif output, i.e. cat test.ldif
+# executable to run to obtain ldif output
-exec_to_run:
+info_provider_path:

 [AUTH]
 # Use either token or cert_path and key_path